radixdlt/radixdlt-swift-archive/README.md

 - [License](#license)

 ## Features
-⚠️👷🏾‍♀️ The Swift library is not production ready yet, its under construction 🚜⚠️
+⚠️👷🏾‍♀️ The Swift library is not production ready yet, it's under construction 🚜⚠️

 This is a **sneak peak** of the **coming** Application Layer API